pflaeging/gubernat/README.md

 So we created a simple installation procedure for kubernetes 1.27+, cilium as networking layer, the kubernetes-dashboard, helm and the contour ingress configuration.

 ## Components

 - Base OS: AlmaLinux / RockyLinux / RHEL / CentOS 9 minimal installation
 - cri-o as container runtime
-- kubernetes 1.27.2
+- kubernetes 1.29.3
 - k8s contour-ingress with cert-manager
 - haproxy for API and dashboard
 - helm 3
 - local storage provisioning via local-path provisioner (under `/data/k8s/`)
 - network layer with cilium CNI
 - kubernetes dashboard on port 8443
-- kubernetes API seervices at port 7443
+- kubernetes API services at port 7443

 ## Installation